 This can be critical during pandemics such as COVID-19 where reducing human-to-human contact can be pivotal in ensuring the health and safety of the elderly without compromising care.
 Post-COVID-19 these robots can continue to perform interventions, as deemed necessary, significantly reducing the burden on the care provider.

-Furthermore, developers have designed some robots to provide physical support to the elderly.
+Furthermore, developers have designed some elderly healthcare robots to provide physical support to the elderly.

 - My Spoon has been designed to help individuals with motor control disabilities to eat or get dressed, with minimal dependence on their caregiver.